fordjes/sdn-labs/linux/00_iproute2.md

           RX bytes:12904 (12.9 KB)  TX bytes:12904 (12.9 KB)
     ```

+ - **Q1: What is the MAC address of ens3?**
+    - A1:
+ - **Q2: What is ens3?
+    - A2: eth0 - This is a physical interface on the machine you are on (beachhead).
+  - Q3: What is ens4?
+    - A3: eth1 - This is a physical interface on the machine you are on (beachhead).
+This interface will be used to safely execute basic Linux networking commands in this lab.

+0. The correlary of ifconfig -a is ip addr show.
+Run that command now:

+    `student@beachhead:~$` `ip addr show`

+0. So both commands worked, but to practice good habits, we should use *ip addr show*.

+  - **Q1: Why is this *new* way better?**
+    - A1: The legacy networking commands are being depricated.
+In future releases of Linux, it is possibly that legacy commands (such as *ifconfig*) will no longer be supported.
+There are many limitations with legacy networking commands, such as the inability to create virtual ethernet adapters.

 0. Now let's check out the display returned with an updated **iproute2** command.
 The *ip link* command will display all connected network interfaces.
 The *ip link show* command will fetch characteristics regarding the link layer devices currently available.
 It is immaterial to *ip link* whether the device is in use by any other higher layer protocols (L3 - IP).
 The *ip link* tool provides two verbs: *show* and *set*.
 The *ip link set* command might be used to: de/activate an interface, change link layer state flags, change the MTU, the name of the interface, and even manipulate the Ethernet broadcast address.

     `student@beachhead:~$` `ip link show`